SkylineCommunications/dataminer-docs-connectors/connector/doc/RCN_Event_Router_Management.md

 - **Completed Events**: Contains a table listing all completed events.
 - **Logging**: Displays the logging for manual actions from the element or a message with more information about why a switch failed.

+Dates and times in the Daily Events, Weekly Events, and Completed Events tables are stored as they were retrieved from the database.
+However, note that the time has a difference of 3 hours with the server time.
+The database use Eastern time, while the server use Pacific time.

 ### General Page

 The General page lists all customers with the configuration of the router element related to that customer.